Rich text: HtmlArea

 The styles reference doc has more information on how you can style your images, so go check it out for a deeper dive.

 4. With this style picked up by XP, you’ll have the "Grayscale" option available in the image styles dropdown.
-Select it to apply it to the image.
+Select it to apply it to the image and update your image.

-The insert image dialog showing the results of applying the image styles to the image
+The description rich text showing the results of applying the image styles to the image

 Macros